 Plus, it’s exceedingly expensive - we shouldn’t be calling a phone that costs this much ‘average’ in any way, and the overall use experience of this mobile is more comparable to mid-rangers than similarly priced Android or iPhone rivals you might be considering instead.

-With a few discounts this phone might prove popular, but at its price it’s hard to recommend.
+With a few discounts this phone might prove popular, but at its current price, it’s hard to recommend.

 Samsung Galaxy S22 Plus price and availability